thi-ng/umbrella/packages/hiccup/README.md

 - `.innerHTML` body generation
 - SVG asset creation
 - Shape trees for declarative canvas API drawing
+- Generic intermediate representation format for many other use cases...

 ### No special sauce needed (or wanted)